nicjansma/rename-regex/README.md

     RR.exe file-match search replace [/p] [/r] [/f] [/e] /p: pretend (show what will be renamed)
      /r: recursive
-     /f: force overwrite if the file already exists /e: preserve file extensions
+  /q|/y: force overwrite if the file already exists
+     /e: preserve file extensions
+     /f: include only files
+     /d: include only directories
+         default is to include files and folders

 You can use [.NET regular expressions](http://msdn.microsoft.com/en-us/library/hs600312.aspx) for the search and replacement strings, including [substitutions](http://msdn.microsoft.com/en-us/library/ewy2t5e0.aspx) (for example,